MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: MultiHal

 \section{MultiHal}

 MultiHal builds upon a set of 7 previously established benchmarks by enriching them with factual information in the form of relevant paths from Wikidata.
 The choice of these benchmarks is motivated by their relevancy to factuality evaluation, yet they lack support for factual grounding of the answers, leveraging KG and LLM integration models, and multilingual evaluation.
-We summarize the basic dataset statistics in Table \ref{tab:stats}, for a dataset schema description see Appendix \ref{sect:fullStats}.
-These foundational benchmarks are all filtered for generative question-answering based on general/trivia domains, and a full breakdown of domains for our final dataset with the fine-grained domains.
-Furthermore, datasets such as Shroom2024 \cite{shroom2024}, FELM \cite{zhao2023felm}, HaluEval \cite{li2023halueval}, HaluBench \cite{halubench} are primarily oriented towards evaluating hallucination detection models consisting of both \textit{hallucinated} and \textit{non-hallucinated} data, therefore, the data is repurposed by filtering for rows labelled as \textit{non-hallucinated}.
-We consider that each unique \textit{question-path} pair is a data point.
-The count difference between data points and unique questions is because we mine multiple candidate paths per question.
+We summarize the basic dataset statistics in Table \ref{tab:stats}, for MultiHal a dataset schema description see Appendix \ref{sect:fullStats}.
+These foundational benchmarks are all filtered for generative question-answering based on general/trivia domains.
+Furthermore, benchmarks such as Shroom2024 \citep{shroom2024}, FELM \citep{zhao2023felm}, HaluEval \citep{li2023halueval}, HaluBench \citep{halubench} are primarily oriented towards evaluating hallucination detection models consisting of both \textit{hallucinated} and \textit{non-hallucinated} data, therefore, the data is repurposed by filtering for rows labelled as \textit{non-hallucinated}.
+We consider that each unique \textit{question-path} pair as a data point.
+The count difference between data points and unique questions is due to multiple candidate paths per question.
 The overview of each of the processing stages in our dataset collection pipeline is illustrated in Figure~\ref{fig:multihal_example}.
 The following sections scope into the methodological details of each of the processing stages of the proposed dataset collection framework.
 Additionally we report on our computing processing times and CO2 emissions in Appendix \ref{appx:co2_emissions}.
 Our original contributions are released under CC-BY-4.0 license terms.